Decorating outdoors in a coastal style.

 If you don’t know this about me yet, I love to set tables.
 Really I do.
 I think it comes from all the years I worked in retail display and was in charge of all the displays in the china department.
 I had fun decorating many tables in any way I wanted using the stores merchandise in creative ways.

-When I saw this blue and white melamine dinnerware called Waterways, I knew it would be perfect for warm weather dining with no worry about breakage.
-I like the contrast the Driftwood Chargers add to each place.
+I like the contrast of the melamine plates with the Driftwood Chargers.
 They are a little rough hewn.
 I will use it every time we eat outside which could be breakfast, lunch, and dinner.
 I also like that I can pair it with my white every day dinnerware.

 I made place card tags with card stock and tied them around blue woven napkins with ribbon.
 I will show you how I make these later this week.